Amazon Has Brought A Paradigm Shift In The Market - Cramer's Mad Money (1/12/17)

 When a stock gets downgraded 4 times and still refuses to go down, it calls for attention.
 Helmerich & Payne is an oil and gas drilling contractor which was downgraded as the oil price started sliding in November.

 By the time the stock was downgraded in December, oil prices had started to recover.
-When the oil prices went down, the analysts started panicking.
+When oil prices went down, the analysts started panicking.
 In the panic downgrade, the OPEC deal to cut production was not accounted for.
-If that was not enough, Trump is the most pro-fossil fuel President.
+If that was not enough, Trump is the most pro-fossil fuel president.

 "They failed to adjust to the new reality, which is why this stock barely seemed to notice downgrades," said Cramer.
 Helmerich is a good stock yielding more than 3.5%.
 It is paying investors to wait for the rebound in drilling.